Lidiya-MK/EAD-Lab-works/README.md

       ```bash
        mvn spring-boot:run

-7. Once you have the application running, you can access the pages using:
+7. Once you have the application running, you can access the Landing page using the following URL.
+From there, you can navigate to other pages to access the features.

    ```bash
        localhost:8080